 Our journey to become the most prepared town in Washington state will only be successful with widespread citizen involvement and leadership.
 Please take a quick look through the list of Bainbridge Prepares teams below; we’d love to have you!
 Be sure to sign up for our email newsletter to stay up to date on everything related to preparedness on the island.

-- COBI’s Emergency Manager Anne Lesage watches over several agency-led committees for COBI
+- COBI Emergency Management Coordinator Anne Lesage watches over several agency-led committees for the city

-- Among many other projects, Deputy Chief Jared Moravec is building the Community Emergency Response Team (CERT) and expanding the Map Your Neighborhood program
+- Among many other projects, BIFD Deputy Chief Jared Moravec is building the Community Emergency Response Team (CERT) and expanding the Map Your Neighborhood program

 - Executive Director Loren Bast and Program Director Christina Aitchison are creating a series of citizen-led teams via Bainbridge Prepares and identifying strategic organizations on the island to create formal ties with one or more of the entities in our three-way partnership